pieterteb/CyPDF/README.md

 Current functionalities:
-* Creation of pages of A4 size.
+* Creation of pages of any (by PDF supported) size.
 * Addition of simple graphical elements to specific pages.
-That is, sequences of lines and Bézier curves with default settings.
+These are shapes constructed with lines and Bézier curves.
+* Full visual customization of aforementioned elements, i.e. being able to change colour, line width, dash patterns etc.